mythiculs/HSV-Pack/README.md

 4. Read the SimpleOverview.txt file to see what HSV suits your needs.
 5. Enjoy!

-### Do the following to make the experience better.
+### Do the following to make the experience better

 - Enable "Disable Score Italics"
 - Enable "Override No Texts and Huds"